 Foster children may be eligible regardless of the income of the household with whom they reside.

-If a family member becomes unemployed or if family size changes, the family should contact the school to file a new application.
+If a family member becomes unemployed or if family size changes, the family should fill out an application online.
 Such changes may make the children of the family eligible for these benefits.